Establishing a certificated playgroup

 What is a playgroup?

-The Education Act 1989 (The Act) allows for the service provider (organiser) of a playgroup to be an individual or a group of people.
+The Education and Training Act 2020 (The Act) allows for the service provider (organiser) of a playgroup to be an individual or a group of people.
 In many cases this will be a parent or groups of parents.

 The Act defines a playgroup as a group that meets on a regular basis to facilitate children’s play and in respect of which: